Aaron Zang: Personal life

 Zang played Magic: The Gathering during high school and won a Chinese championship in the card game.
 He graduated from university in 2005.
 In 2013, he founded a company specializing in Bitcoin in Shenzhen.

+Prize Money Overview

+With total tournament earnings of nearly $22 million, Aaron Zang is the most successful Chinese poker player on the All-Time Money List as of March 15, 2023.

+Total tournament earnings by Aaron Zang since 2007: